Installing SPEC CPU2006 Under Microsoft Windows

 set: fp

 Step 11.
-So, let's try running 401.bzip2 with the real workload.
-This is going to take a while - on the system used for the sample installation, about an hour.
+Let's try running 401.bzip2 with the real ("ref") workload.
+This is going to take a while - on the laptop used for the sample installation, about 15 minutes.

 Using 'windows-i386 ' tools